burgil/say.js/README.md

 ## Fork Patch Logs:

+### Update 13: Finished adding streamRealTime!

-## Update 12: Ignored CHCP logs caused by utf8 support
+### Update 12: Ignored CHCP logs caused by utf8 support

-## Update 11: Working on streaming in real time..
+### Update 11: Working on streaming in real time..

-## Update 10: Added expressjs examples!
+### Update 10: Added expressjs examples!

-## Update 9: Ok so it works, But it's kind of slow, And it returns a buffer not a Uint8Array, I wonder how that will affect us later on, And I found a way to make it faster!
+### Update 9: Ok so it works, But it's kind of slow, And it returns a buffer not a Uint8Array, I wonder how that will affect us later on, And I found a way to make it faster!
 I will add another function now called streamRealTime and two different examples just in-case it will not work and I will not feel like finishing it, at least I will have it in slow mode then, but the idea behind my logic is to use a callback function that hooks into the this.child.stdout.on('data', callback) and pipe it directly via expressjs for example.

-## Update 8: Trying to return Uint8Array, when it works I will create an example express.js and a frontend no worries!
+### Update 8: Trying to return Uint8Array, when it works I will create an example express.js and a frontend no worries!

 Goal in life: Uint8Array